Flight from London via Gibraltar to Cairo West, Aug 02-04

 " On August 5 I visited the Alamein positions.

-I drove with General Auchinleck in his car to the extreme right flank of the line west of El Ruweisat, which was held by the Australian 9th Division.
+General Auchinleck in his car to the extreme right flank of the line west of El Ruweisat, which was held by the Australian 9th Division.
 Then we proceeded along the front to his headquarters behind the Ruweisat Ridge, where we were given breakfast in a wire-netted cube, full of flies and important military personages. "

 Churchill, The Second World War, Vol.IV The Hinge of Fate, Chapter XXVI, p.414